-Both the 7D Mark II and the SX420 are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the SX420 followed on from the Canon SX410.
+The 7D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 7D II or the Canon SX420 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 7D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.